sanjeevai/Image_Classification/README.md

 ## Libraries

-This project is written Python 3.x.
+This project is written in Python 3.x.
 CNN was made using TensorFlow framework